(Black Swan, September 2019)

 Fifty years later, a young solicitor on his first case finds Emeline’s diary.
 Bill Perch is eager to prove himself but what he finds in the tattered pages of neat script goes against everything he has been told.
 He begins to trace a story of love and betrayal that will send him on a journey to discover the truth.
 What really happened to Emeline all those years ago?

 Where the Wild Cherries Grow is published in the US by Macmillan.
-It is also published in German as Der Duft von Meer und Thymian by Bastei Lübbe, as La ragazza delle ciliegie by Piemme in Italian and as Smaken av villkirsebær in Norwegian by Cappelen Damm.
+It is also published in German as Der Duft von Meer und Thymian by Bastei Lübbe, in Italian as La ragazza delle ciliegie by Piemme, in Norwegian as Smaken av villkirsebær by Cappelen Damm, in Czech as Kde rousou divoké třešně by MOBA, as Seal, kus kasvavad metsikud kirsid in Estonian by Ersen and in Hungarian as Egy Francia titok íze by Lettero Kiadó.

 At the famous Patisserie Clermont in Paris, 1909, a chance encounter with the owner’s daughter has given one young man a glimpse into a life he never knew existed: of sweet cream and melted chocolate, golden caramel and powdered sugar, of pastry light as air.